Federal Research Funding Updates 2025

 FAQs

-These frequently asked questions have been assembled, and will continue to be updated, based on common questions received by the Division of University Research, and have been informed by ongoing guidance and requirements from federal sponsors.
+These frequently asked questions have been compiled and are regularly updated based on inquiries received by the Division of University Research, as well as evolving guidance and requirements from federal sponsors.

 Agency announcements